What Unhealthy Pride Looks Like

 - Struggle admitting a wrong

-- Defend their kids and attack anyone who addresses their kid’s behavior
+- Defend their kids and attack anyone who addresses their kid’s wrong behavior

-- Refuse or are slow to say, “I was wrong.
+- Refuse to or are slow to say, “I was wrong.
 Will you forgive me?”

 - Blame everyone else but themselves